 The shoes don’t make the climber.
 The climbing ability of any shoe depends on the skillset and comfort level of the user.
 With that said, all of the approach shoes on this list are designed to handle technical, rocky terrain.
 Some, however, are far more capable than others.

-Of the numerous shoes that we tested, the Arc’teryx Konseal FL 2 has the most impressive climbing ability.
+Of the numerous shoes that we tested, the La Sportiva TX4 has the most impressive climbing ability.

 Not all approach shoes are designed for running.
 Many of the shoes on this list are simply too stiff and too heavy to work well at high speeds.
-If you’re looking for approach shoes that can double as trail runners, check out the Scarpa Rapid.
+If you’re looking for approach shoes that can double as trail runners, check out The North Face Cragstone Pro.